htranin/classificationXray/README.md

 As a result, columns <code>isAGN, isStar, isXRB</code> and <code>isCV</code> are added to the X-ray catalog, containing a bitwise flag encoding the reference(s) where the identification was (were) found.
 Example for <code>isAGN</code>: 1 means it is identified as AGN given its mid-infrared emission (Secrest+2015), 2 means it is in the Veron-Cetty & Veron catalog, and 3 means it is in both catalogs.

+Columns <code>isAGN, isStar, isXRB</code> and <code>isCV</code> are also increased by 1024 for every source identified as the corresponding types in Simbad.
+Note that an identification in Simbad alone is not trusted as a robust identification and thus not used in the training sample (this is why e.g. isAGN=1024 does not produce class = 0).

 When a source is unambiguously identified in the set of Vizier catalogs (meaning one of the <code>is...</code> column is non-zero and all other are zero), the value encoding the source type (which is by default, 0: QSO, 1: Star, 2: gal_XRB, 3: CV, 4: AGN, 5: ex_xrb, 6: extended) is stored in the column <code>class</code>, later used for training.
+Unidentified sources have no value (NULL / nan) in the <code>class</code> column.

 ### Documentation on <code>classify_new.py</code>